 As a general rule of thumb, we would recommend a minimum rating of 5,000mm for your average skier or snowboarder.
 If you like a few hours shred, then a few hours at the bar chatting up the local seasonnaires then this rating should work for you.
 If you’re a rider that longs to catch the first and last lift whatever the weather, then we would recommend a rating of 5,000 to 10,000.
 Those of you that are riding in wetter climates would be better suited to a rating of 10,000 to 20,000 to ensure your warmth on those long wet days.
 Finally, for the rider who lives for hiking up the gnarliest tree lines and ridges possible, breathability becomes equally as important as waterproofing.
 Therefore look for waterproofing and breathability in 20,000+ range.

+It’s always tempting to say that the most breathable fabrics are the best, but it really does depend on how hard you’re going to be working on the mountain.
+In general, the harder you’re going to be working the higher breathability rating you’re going to need.
 If you prefer to catch the easy way up on the lift and often take breaks where you remove your jacket then a rating of 5,000 to 8,000 grams is about perfect for you.
 If you do a lot of high-energy riding where you often break a sweat then you should be looking for a breathability rating of around 10,000 to 15,000 grams.
 For those of you that hike all day for that one run, we would recommend a breathability rating of over 20,000 grams.

 A date has not been selected for this lesson.
 If you would like to select a date, choose cancel and select from the calendar.
 Otherwise continue with the booking, and contact us on (01202) 738 448 at anytime in the future to select a date.